Hazardous Industries Ready for a Giant Leap Toward Dynamic and Simulated Risk

 In Sphera’s recent survey, industry leaders express need for technology solutions that help achieve operational resilience

-/EIN News/ -- CHICAGO, Sept.
+/EIN News/ -- Chicago, IL, Sept.
 01, 2020 (GLOBE NEWSWIRE) -- Sphera, the leading global provider of Integrated Risk Management (IRM) software, data and consulting services, has released the latest results of its annual Process Safety Management/Operational Risk Management survey.

 The 2020 survey marks the industry’s fifth consecutive report on the trends of Process Safety and Operational Risk Management.
 The results confirm that businesses are making the leap to dynamic, real-time risk identification and management from conventional siloed, static risk assessments.
 This “leap” into innovative software and technology deployments allows companies to make better business decisions across the organization.
 An interoperable, data-driven approach to process safety and operational risk promises new predictive insights that were previously unobtainable.